The Hazards and Benefits of Condescension in Social Learning: Dynamics

 \subsection{Stationarity and the Overturning Principle}

-These equations of motion imply that as in the well-specified case, our model is stationary, with $\tilde\pi_n$ capturing all the relevant information about the past. \begin{lemma}[Stationarity] For any fixed sequence $b_1,\ldots,b_k$ of actions in $\{\ell,h\}$ and any $\tilde\pi \in (0,1)$,
+The above equations of motion imply that as in the well-specified case, our model is stationary, with $\tilde\pi_n$ capturing all the relevant information about the past. \begin{lemma}[Stationarity] For any fixed sequence $b_1,\ldots,b_k$ of actions in $\{\ell,h\}$ and any $\tilde\pi \in (0,1)$,

 \end{lemma} That is, suppose that at time $n$ the misspecified public belief $\tilde\pi_n$ was equal to some $\tilde\pi$.
 Then the probability that the subsequent actions are $b_1,\ldots,b_k$ is the same as the probability of observing this sequence of actions at time $1$, when the prior is $\tilde\pi$.